petcsclub/Hacking/docs/index.md

 # Hacking

+!!! danger "Please learn to read carefully."
+    Many people end up skimming over certain documents.
+You might be one of those people.
+You will **miss important information**.
+I can only do so much to **bold** and *highlight* key ideas, but if you skip on the details, be prepared to be very frustrated when wondering why nothing works.

 **Looking for the cheat sheet?
 It's [here](cheat_sheet)!**

 Welcome to our GitHub website.
 All resources located in our main branch can be found under Resources.